Tagrand/knowledgeBase/setup-guide.md

     remeber to add $guarded = [] property and casts property php artisan make:migration create_whatever_table (useful types - string, text, integer, bool)

+---- Setup passport ----

+1. composer require laravel/passport

+2. php artisan migrate

+3. php artisan passport:install

+4. add HasApiToken trait to the User

+5. The AuthServiceProvider should look like this protected $policies = [
+        'App\Model' => 'App\Policies\ModelPolicy',
+    ];

+    public function boot()
+    {
+        $this->registerPolicies();

+        Passport::routes();
+    }

+6. In auth.php  set api driver 'driver' => 'passport',

+7. If you're using normal sessions you can do something pretty simple to consume the api.
+Laravel will let you consume your own api.
+   You just need to add the \Laravel\Passport\Http\Middleware\CreateFreshApiToken::class to the web middleware in Kernel.php

+   this will add a laravel_token cooke to outgoing responses.
+Which contains a JWT that passport will authenticate API requests from.

+   laravel api has a /user endpoint by default.
+You can use this to test out if its working.

 ---- Add vue in ----
 1. npm install vue vue-router vuex --save